8 Genius Ways To Become Incredibly Consistent At Anything In Life

 When it comes to achieving your goals, consistency is everything.

-Every now and then, we may have an epiphany: "If I consistently do what I’m supposed to do for a long enough time, I’m bound to achieve most of my goals."
+Every now and then, we may have an epiphany, telling ourselves that if we consistently do what we are supposed to do for. along enough time, we are bound to achieve most of our goals.

 But then, we don't do anything about it and end up getting sucked back into the black hole of inconsistency.
-So, we don't see results and end up feeling sad.
+So, we don't see results and end up feeling sad and unaccomplished.
 It’s the same thing over and over again, and we become sick of it.

 But not this time.
 This time, we can decide to do something about it, allowing us to build better consistency.